 A degree audit is a computer-generated analysis that enables the student and his/her adviser to assess the student's academic progress and unfulfilled baccalaureate, associate degree, or minor requirements.
 The audit is a valuable tool for academic planning and course selection, because it matches the courses that the student has taken with the requirements of his/her degree program or anticipated program.

 Audits are available for anyone who has enrolled for credit as a Penn State undergraduate and has at least one graded semester record in ISIS.
-This includes undergraduate students in any classification (degree, provisional, or nondegree) and former students.
+This includes undergraduate students in any classification (degree, degree-seeking provisional, or nondegree) and former students.

 A sample degree audit notated with a description of the degree audit's sections and symbols provides a guide to interpreting an audit.